 However, if, while you’re working your job, you’re able to create some passive streams of income, whether through investing in stocks, real estate, or otherwise, you’ll be ready if and when that day ever comes.

-And if this has piqued your interest and you’d like to learn more, I highly recommend this little purple book, joining the Goodegg Investor Club to learn about passive real estate investment opportunities, and checking out this TED talk to learn more:
+And if this has piqued your interest and you’d like to learn more, we highly recommend this little purple book and joining the Goodegg Investor Club to learn about passive real estate investment opportunities.